 We’re all “average Joes” learning from home or where ever we can find an internet connection.
 This means we learn how to trade ALL from scratch and develop our own methods.

 Thankfully, because of the internet and forex trading forums, we can learn and connect with other like-minded individuals, both new and experienced, to shorten that learning curve.

 Even so, most of us lack access to that crucial asset to learning any task or skill quickly and efficiently: a coach or mentor.

 A coach or mentor is there to guide you every step of the way, pointing out your mistakes, recognizing the things that went well, and keeping you disciplined and accountable for your performance.

 A mentor of any caliber is hard to come by for most new traders, so we have to the next best thing: mentoring yourself with a trading journal.

 A well-kept, detailed forex trading journal can be almost as good as having a coach watching you over your shoulder and helping you learn those lessons.Heck, keeping a journal may seem boring and time-consuming, but a forex trader can often learn more from reviewing their own trades, than from reading a book or even attending a seminar.

 Over time, your journal will grow with you and, if you keep detailed records on everything about your forex trading (from psychological issues, the market environment, system tweaks, etc), it will help you recognize important lessons like:

 - How much more or less you need to risk per trade

-- When you should start trading and stop playing online mini-golf
+- When you should start trading and stop watching “Keeping Up with the Kardashians.”

 Also, how disciplined you are with your trading journal will be a great predictor of your overall forex trading success down the road.